 As noted above, GFIA completed a Long-Term Deicing Runoff Management Program Study to identify system modifications necessary to eliminate GFIA's contribution to nuisance biofilms.
 The study was conducted in parallel with this program and employed standard industry methodology to define required system performance characteristics, evaluate potential alternative management practices and strategies, and develop a conceptual design and implementation plan.
-The Deicing Runoff Management Program Study Report was completed in September 2011 and submitted to MDEQ for approval.
+The Deicing Runoff Management Program Study Report was completed in September 2011 and submitted to Michigan Department of Environmental Quality (MDEQ) for approval.
 System design activities were initiated in 2012 and the final design was completed in mid-2013.
-Construction activities commenced in October 2013 and the system was completed prior to the 2016-2017 deicing season.
+Construction activities commenced in October 2013 and the system was completed prior to the 2015-2016 deicing season.

-6.2 Investigations Into Alternative Aircraft Deicing BMPs
+6.2 Investigations into Alternative Aircraft Deicing BMPs

-As the long-term program is being implemented, GFIA continues to review the evolving science and technology used for controlling the environmental impacts of airport deicing activities.
+As the long-term program has been implemented, GFIA has continued to review the evolving science and technology used for controlling the environmental impacts of airport deicing activities.
 Information on the performance of implemented controls at other facilities and the development of new techniques is helpful to ensuring that GFIA's deicing control strategies represent the current state-of-the-science.
 To that end, GFIA's Deicing Runoff Management and Monitoring Program includes specific activities to track new technological developments.
 These activities may include attending regional and national airport environmental and deicing conferences, monitoring articles and publications in trade journals, and engaging consultants who are experts in this technical area.
-New technologies that that appear to be especially promising are evaluated for potential applicability to the airport.
+New technologies that appear to be especially promising are evaluated for potential applicability to the airport.